cosmosclassroom/cosmosintheclassroom/src/sphys/p3_force_collisions/p3l2-distracted-driving/p3l2_flexbook.md

 ### Velocity (Speed)
 The **slope** of a position-time graph tells us about the object's **velocity** (speed and direction).

-From maths class, the equation for slope should be familiar:
+From math class, the equation for slope should be familiar:
 $$ \text{slope} = \frac{\text{rise}}{\text{run}} = \frac{\text{change in position}}{\text{change in time}} = \frac{\Delta x*}{\Delta t}$$

 $\text{*}$ note that in this example $\Delta x$ is on the vertical axis, even though $x$ is usually the horizontal axis, we are using the letter $x$ to represent position.